jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 you deal with an issue that comes up in your life as a scientist.

 Write a short essay (between 150 and 250 words is appropriate) using clearly constructed and complete sentences to respond to this.
+The essay should be composed using R Markdown.

 -   We encourage you to provide brief citations or quotes from Silver and elsewhere as needed.
--   In citing *The Signal and the Noise* a quotation with (Silver, Introduction) or (Silver, Chapter X) is sufficient.
+-   In citing *The Signal and the Noise* a quotation with (Silver, Introduction) or (Silver, Chapter 1), for example, is sufficient.
 -   In citing another work, a more detailed citation is appropriate.
-    Citations and quotations should not count towards the word limit.
+    Citations and quotations do not count towards the suggested word limit.

 ## Question 4.
 (10 points)